FAQS

 -

-No — as a therapist, I do not prescribe.
-If you’re interested in exploring medication, I can coordinate care with your primary care provider or refer you to a psychiatrist.
+No — as therapists, we do not prescribe.
+If you’re interested in exploring medication, Our team can coordinate care with your primary care provider or refer you to a psychiatrist.